Beyond held its 7th study session, "Game Development's [Super Cool] ~ Game API Development for Social Game Development"!

 - Tipsy, an MVW PHP micro framework

-The installation method is different from other frameworks, and
+The installation method is different from other frameworks;

-instead of installing from GitHub, you can install it using yum.
+instead of installing from GitHub, it can be installed using yum.

 It's written in C binary, so it's incredibly fast

-Although each installation is different, the directory structure is similar to other MVC frameworks, so
+While it differs from installation to installation, the directory structure is similar to other MVC frameworks, and apparently

-the learning curve for switching from other frameworks is not that high.
+the learning curve for those migrating from other frameworks isn't that steep.

 He also said that if the learning cost would result in an extremely fast framework, it would be worth the cost